srid/neuron/README.md

 ## Getting started

-See [neuron.zettel.page](https://neuron.zettel.page/) for the full guide to installing and using neuron, as well as for other resources.
+See [neuron.zettel.page](https://neuron.zettel.page/) for installing and using neuron locally.
+Or start from [neuron-template](https://github.com/srid/neuron-template) if you just want to publish a neuron site using GitHub Pages.

 ## Developing